oakleighw/trafficAnalyser/README.md

 # Traffic Analyser
-Level 1 C# Assignment which reads from a text file and uses various sort and search algorithms
+BSc Computer Science Level 1 C# Assignment which reads from a text file and uses various sort and search algorithms

 # Design for Application
 ## Application Description